trek-view/basecamp/_posts/2022-06-10-calculating-heading-of-gopro-video-using-gpmf-part-3.md

 It's easy to align frames to heading values, because we have a `HEAD` value for each frame, so we just iterate through frames and `HEAD` values to make the adjustment.

 `cts`

+## Is dynamic yaw adjustment only useful for World Lock mode?

+Unlike pitch and roll adjustments (that I will talk about next week), yaw is much more subjective.

+When World Lock mode is not used, yaw=0 will always be the direction the front lens is facing.

+As noted in post on

+## Automatinng t